 When I look at today’s music charts I can’t help but think it would be nice to see another Billy Squier – a rock musician who enjoys playing music without artifice.
 Luckily Squier still tours–albeit on a much smaller scale–and fans have posted snippets of his live shows and other performances (old and new) on YouTube.
 He’s still around and looks and sounds great to his old fans; hopefully to be discovered by new ones.

 Though Squier is known for bigger hits, my favorite song by him is a1983 live version of “She’s A Runner” which he did in Detroit.
 To me it definitively sums up Billy Squier and his music to his fans.
-It also shows why he should’ve had a larger, more successful career.
+It also shows why he should’ve had a larger, longer and more successful career.
 Sigh – damn THAT music video.